Save the Devon

 Milking Devons are calm, friendly, and very intelligent.
 Milking Devons make excellent oxen and are highly prized by teamsters.
 They are fast walkers and strong for their size.
-Milking Devons are known for the adaptability to new environments.
+Milking Devons are also known for their adaptability to new environments.